ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 "You are life, you don't have a life".

 In fact life only ever consists of the present moment.... always.
-Yes, the past and future can be useful as a practical tool, for scheduling or learning.
+Yes, the past and future can be useful as a practical tool, for learning or scheduling.
 Forming attachments to them, will ultimately only lead to more suffering.

 ## Who am I?